RonRaifer/ronraifer.github.io/NPM-Dep.md

 ## Future Improvements

-- For compactness: add TTL to each package, and reset the TTL offset upon user request, that indicated the demand of the package.
+- For compactness: add TTL to each package, and reset the TTL offset upon user request, that indicates the demand of the package.

 ## Contact Info